 The CIC Conditions are published in two volumes:

-Volume 1 begins with the form of agreement in which the parties insert the parties' details and a description of the role and project before executing the agreement.
-The CIC Conditions provide for execution under hand or as a deed.
+Volume 1 begins with the form of agreement in which the parties' details are inserted together with a description of the consultant’s role and the project.
+The CIC Conditions provide for execution of the agreement under hand or as a deed.
 The agreement is then made up of six parts: